max-wickham/arbitraryprecision/README.md

 ## Python Functions
 - the encryption library contains the following funcitons
   - **generatePrime(n)**, return a prime int of bit length n or less

+## Encryption Functions
+  - The file encryption.cpp contains functions for both generating RSA encryptoin keys from prime numbers and a function for encryption and decryption.
+Once these functions are fully working they will be incorporated into the python library.